hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-backup-and-restore-stateful-applications-on-kubernetes-using-kasten-k10-in-hpe-greenlake-for-private-cloud-enterprise.md

 ### Install Kasten K10

-Kasten K10 can be deployed on K8s like any other application, and it runs in its own namespace.
+Kasten K10 can be deployed on K8s like any other application and it runs in its own namespace.

 F﻿ollowing the [Kasten K10 installation page](https://docs.kasten.io/latest/index.html), Kasten K10 can be installed to the cluster with the following commands using helm: